mascarenhas/cosmo/doc/cosmo.md

 ## Arguments

 You can also pass arguments to a selector using the syntax *$selector{ args }*.
-Each argument can be a list of arguments enclosed by {}, a number, a string literal, a *key = value* pair, where key is a valid Lua name and value is an argument, a *[key] = value* pair, where key and value are both arguments, `true`, `false`, `nil`, or a Cosmo selector.
+Each argument can be a list of arguments enclosed by {}, a number, a string literal (including long strings), a *key = value* pair, where key is a valid Lua name and value is an argument, a *[key] = value* pair, where key and value are both arguments, `true`, `false`, `nil`, or a Cosmo selector.